AdrianLxM/Esel/README.md

 3. Configuration of ESEL:
    * Enable the setting "Get data from patched Eversense App"

-If you run esel with a fresh installation of Eversense for the first time, it can take up to 15min until your first values appear in xDrip!
+If you run ESEL with a fresh installation of Eversense for the first time, it can take up to 15min until your first values appear in xDrip!